vsevolodnedora/vsevolodnedora/README.md

 ## Transitioning to Industry

-Inspired by my academic coding and analytical experience, I am now focused on leveraging data science and machine learning to tackle real-world challenges, particularly in the energy sector.
+Now, I am focused on leveraging data science and machine learning to tackle real-world challenges, particularly in the energy sector.
 My current portfolio project is an [MLOps pipeline for electricity price forecasting](https://github.com/vsevolodnedora/energy_market_analysis) in Germany.
 Key features of this project include:

 - **Novelty and Impact**: Forecasting energy market quantities up to a week ahead, enabling participants to optimize operations and reduce costs by proactively responding to long-term trends.
 - **Automation**: Data collection from APIs (e.g., SMARD, openmeteo) and web scraping (e.g., [epexspot](https://github.com/vsevolodnedora/epex_de_collector)) are fully automated with GitHub Actions.